MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

     Install-Module -Name MCCAPreview
     ```

-**Run a report**
+#### Run a report

-After you install the MCCA tool, you can run MCCA and generate a report.
+After you install MCCA, you can run MCCA and generate a report.
 To run a report:

 1. Open PowerShell
-2. Run the cmd-let:
+2. Run the cmdlet:

     ```powershell
     Get-MCCAReport
     ```
-3. Once MCCA runs, it performs an initial version check and ask for credentials.
+3. Once MCCA runs, it does an initial version check and ask for credentials.
 At the Input the user name prompt, sign in with your Microsoft 365 account email address ([view the roles eligible to create reports](#role-based-reporting)).
 Then enter your password at the password prompt.

 Your report will then take approximately 2-5 minutes to generate.
 When it’s done, a browser window opens and displays your HTML report.
 Every time you run the tool, it will ask for your credentials and generate a new report.
 This report is stored locally in the following directory:

 C:\Users\<username>\AppData\Local\Microsoft\MCCA.